darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/select.md

 : Select all images in the current collection that are not currently selected.

 select film roll
-: Select all images in the curent collection that are in the same film roll as the currently-selected images.
+: Select all images in the current collection that are in the same film roll as the currently-selected images.

 select untouched
 : Select all images in the current collection that have not yet been developed.